 As we move into the cooler months it’s time to make the freezer your best friend.
 Batch cooking is when you prepare meals ahead of time, and store them either in the fridge or freezer.
 This means you don't have to cook every day, you can just reheat and eat!
 It's like a gift to yourself.
 A ready-made meal can also be a thoughtful gift to someone in need.
 It can also be a big help if you have guests, so you don't have to as much work on the day you have your visitors.

 If you can find a couple hours to devote to big-batch cooking, jump on it because it will save you plenty of time later.
 Here are some handy tips for batch cooking, as well as freezer-friendly recipes that are great for batch cooking.

 8 big-batch cooking tips for beginners

 Decide which recipes you're going to cook and how much you want to make.
-Prepare meals that you know you and your family love, so you don't end up with lots of food you don't enjoy.
 Make sure you have enough space in your fridge or freezer.
 Stews, soups and pasta bakes are classic freezable dishes.
 You can also freeze part of a meal, such as meatballs to eat with fresh pasta.
 See below for a range of great freezer-friendly recipes.

 It's not much fun doing a big cook up to find there aren’t enough containers.
 Prepare enough freezer-safe containers or bags in the right sizes before getting started.